direction20/Security-Assessment-Report-assignment-/README.md

-# Security Assessment Report – itsecgames.com
+# Security Assessment Report

 ##  Overview
-This repository contains the security assessment report created as part of the **Security Officer Trainee Job Assessment**.
+This repository contains the security assessment report The task was to evaluate the security posture of a publicly hosted endpoint and document vulnerabilities, risks, and mitigation strategies.

-The task was to evaluate the security posture of a publicly hosted endpoint and document vulnerabilities, risks, and mitigation strategies.
+Note: The target site was static and experienced downtime during testing.
+Findings are therefore based on passive reconnaissance, configuration analysis, and available service responses.

 ---